smustgrave/seo_recipe/README.md

 ### Metatag
 There are several submodules associated with metatag, based on your projects SEO needs additional ones may be installed.
 See [metatag module](https://www.drupal.org/project/metatag) for additional module info.

+### Pathauto
+Based configuration should be good but worth taking a look based on project needs.
+See [Pathauto](https://www.drupal.org/project/pathauto) module page for additional module .info.

 ### Schema.org Metatag
 There are several submodules associated with metatag, based on your projects SEO needs additional ones may be